Home

 When your guitar is out of tune, you sound lousy.

 Acoustic guitar tuning can be hard until your ears are experienced - They may be your worst enemy when it comes to tuning properly.
+Until we learn to ride a bicycle, training wheel can save our neck.
+A tuner can can save you hours of frustration.

 Yes, acoustic guitar tuning can be very hard when you are just learning, but it is best that you work at getting good at it.